 7. DONATE TO THE CAMPAIGN

-Fashion Revolution is working to secure radical change in the way that our clothing is produced, sourced and consumed.
+Fashion Revolution is working to secure a radical change in the way that our clothing is produced, sourced and consumed.
 They are pushing for greater transparency in the fashion supply chain through social media outreach, investigative research, innovative events and inspiring, informative content.

 Your donation will help:

-Mobilise citizens around the world by demanding a cleaner, safer, more fair, transparent and accountable fashion industry.
+Mobilize citizens around the world by demanding a cleaner, safer, more fair, transparent and accountable fashion industry.

 Inspire people to think differently about their clothes by creating interactive resources, practical guides and innovative events to think differently about how we buy, care and dispose of our clothes.

-Pursue investigative research to change industry practice by informing industry, consumers and policy makers with new research data to ensure global supply chain transparency and responsibility in industry practice
+Pursue investigative research to change industry practice by informing industry, consumers and policymakers with new research data to ensure global supply chain transparency and responsibility in industry practice

 8. TRY A #HAULTERNATIVE

 Want to avoid buying new clothes?
 Take the #haulternative challenge — a way of refreshing your wardrobe without buying new clothes: from shopping secondhand, swapping with a friend, renting special pieces, to DIY customization.
 Read more here.